 6 - LFT: Liver Function Tests

-The test included in Liver function panel are "ALT" (Alanine Transaminase sometimes called SGPT), "AST" (Aspartate Aminotransferase sometimes called SGOT), "ALP" (Alkaline phosphatase), "GGT" (Gamma Glutamyl Transpeptidase), "LDH" (Lactic Acid Dehydrogenase), "PT and INR".
+The test included in Liver Function Panel are "ALT" (Alanine Transaminase sometimes called SGPT), "AST" (Aspartate Aminotransferase sometimes called SGOT), "ALP" (Alkaline phosphatase), "GGT" (Gamma Glutamyl Transpeptidase), "LDH" (Lactic Acid Dehydrogenase), "PT and INR".
 "Albumin and "Total Bilirubin" are also part of this panel.

 - AST is a liver enzyme found in the liver cells.
 The test measures the amount of the enzyme present in the blood.
-AST is normall found in the red blood cells, heart, muscle tissue, liver, pancreas and kidneys.
-Usually a physician wants to see a low number here - it is normal for this level to be lower than normal range.
-If the heart or liver is damaged or diseased, AST levels will rise and stay high for up to 4 days after incident.
+AST is normally found in the red blood cells, heart, muscle tissue, liver, pancreas and kidneys.
+Usually a physician wants to see a low number here because it is normal for this level to be lower than normal range.
+If the heart or liver is damaged or diseased, AST levels will rise and stay high for up to 4 days after the incident.
 This test helps identify specific liver disease and is used in the ongoing monitoring of cholesterol medications to make sure they are not damaging the liver.
 Normal range for males is 14 - 20 U/L. Normal range for females is 10 - 36 U/L.

-Liver Enzymes Tests Explained
+Liver Enzymes Tests

 LDH is an enzyme found in many body tissues, including the liver.